Biography

 senior member of

-IEEE, and a board member of
+IEEE, and a former board member of

 Forskning och Framsteg.